compromise-evident/Overkillographic/README.md

 Overkillographic first converts the image to bmp then copies the first 10,000 Bytes of that bmp in order to create a new bmp of the same parameters.
-Remaining Bytes can be anything you wish, even terabytes of garbage data; when viewing the new bmp, the Bytes used are the first n which fill a canvas of original bmp parameters.
+Remaining Bytes can be anything you wish, even terabytes of garbage data; when viewing the new bmp, n Bytes are read, n being the exact file size of the original bmp.
 So, you may write segmented Bytes in repetition and create a bar-code.
 Here, after copying the first 10,000 Bytes, remaining Bytes are taken from the original bmp, modified, and appended to the new bmp until I run out of Bytes to take, making both bmps equal in size.
 This new bmp is then converted to jpg.